neomjs/benchmarks/.github/BLOG_POST_DRAFT_V2.md

 The data speaks for itself.
 AG Grid is the undisputed industry leader for feature-rich data grids, which makes these results even more significant.
 They provide powerful evidence of an architectural ceiling: even the most mature and heavily optimized component will eventually be bottlenecked by the single-threaded paradigm it operates in.
 The performance limitations are not a question of implementation detail, but of fundamental architectural constraints.

+> *These results raise important questions about the relationship between architecture and performance at scale.
+If there's community interest, we plan to publish a detailed analysis exploring the architectural factors behind these performance differences and their implications for enterprise application development.*

 ## An MVP at a Crossroads

 What you see today is the MVP of that effort—a robust foundation, built in a rapid, ten-day engineering sprint to ensure the results are precise, credible, and reproducible.
 But it is just the beginning of what's possible.